vesche/ctfs/2020-04-WPICTF/dorsia1/README.md

 ![scrot](scrot.png)

-I found out you the address given back is a magic gadget, so no need to subtract anything...
+I found out the address given back is a magic gadget, so you don't need to subtract anything...

 Python 2: